So, you want to be a birder but you’re a total birdwatching noob. Well, you’re in good company.

-- Look.
+Look.
 Now, you want to look in spaces that you are most likely to find birds in the place you’re in.
+Check a field guide to birds in your region for details.
 On top of fences or power lines in the city, in treetops in the forests and even on the grass in a park.
-Try to find the hints of bird movement with your naked eye before bringing up your bins – it will save you a ton of time and frustration.
+Try to find the hints of bird movement with your naked eye before bringing up your binoculars – it will save you a ton of time and frustration.

 How Do You Get The Most Out Of Bird Watching?

 We start with a little homework.
 You need a field guide (or more than one), we’ve collated 8 of the best here.